 These ingredients were so crucial that the Pharaohs had vast and valuable herbal knowledge.
 Many recorded formulas date back to 1550 BCE that detail using blended medicinal plants for the skin, hair and body.
 These are well-documented in ancient texts such as Ebers Herbal Papyrus and Edwin Smith’s Papyrus.

 Here are my five favourite active ingredients used by the Ancient Egyptians that we should incorporate into our skincare routines today:

 Black Seed—or Blessed Seed as the Ancient Egyptians used to call it—has been widely known to be part of the self-care and healthcare rituals of Cleopatra and Tutankhamun.
 It is known for its healing properties, with more than 600 clinical studies conducted to back up its vital prowess.

 This nutrient-dense, antioxidant, antimicrobial, and anti-inflammatory plant is rich in powerful active constituents such as Thymoquinone, essential fatty acids, proteins, alkaloids, and saponins.
-It also contains several vitamins, suchins E, C, and handsome minerals such as iron, calcium, zinc, and potassium.
+It also contains several vitamins, such as E and C, and handsome minerals, such as iron, calcium, zinc, and potassium.

 Lupin Seed Oil

 Used by Ancient Egyptians to protect skin from sunburn and illuminate the skin, Lupin seed oil is rich in antioxidants, omega-3, omega-6 and omega fatty acids.
 It nourishes, hydrates, and promotes skin elasticity.
 It’s soothing and can help reduce dark spots.

 This was the first oil recorded to be used by the people of ancient Egypt to protect their skin from damaging UVA and UVB sun rays.
 According to archaeologists, they discovered the seeds in the tombs of the Egyptian pharaohs.